 The Ardha Matsyendrasana benefits are threefold.
 It stimulates the mind, body, and soul.
 If you feel stressed or stiff from working in the same position or simply want to unwind at the end of a work day, then a few minutes of the seated twist is exactly what you may need!
 The Ardha Matsyendrasana Yoga not only calms your mind but also detoxifies your body and helps alleviate stress, mild depression, and anxiety.
 The seated twist position of the Half Lord of the Fishes Poses massages your internal organs, which enables you to get rid of all the toxins from your body.
 Your toxin-free body then regulates the circulatory and digestive systems, helping you sleep better.

-How to perform the Ardha Matsyendrasana?
+How to do Ardha Matsyendrasana Steps?

-- To begin, sit cross legged on your mat.
+- Sit cross-legged on your mat.

 - Place the right hand on the left knee while twisting your torso to the left side.

 - Twist from the base of your spine to the shoulders.